 Quality literature – responding and composing

 Choosing the most appropriate text is an important step in English programming.
-In each of the following videos teachers explain how they use quality literature as models to inspire students to respond to and compose a wide variety of texts.
+In the following videos ,teachers explain how they use quality literature as models to inspire students to respond to and compose a wide variety of texts.

-The video 'Composing texts' (3 mins 52 seconds) addresses two Stage 1 outcomes:
+The video 'Composing texts' (3 mins 52 seconds) addresses:

 - how students use comprehension strategies to build literal and inferred meaning as they begin to analyse texts by drawing on growing knowledge of context, language and visual features and print and multimodal text structures (EN1-4A)